Cross-Border Taxation for Estonian E-commerce

 Shipping goods to UK consumer EU internal supply — OSS applies Import into UK — UK VAT rules apply

-UK VAT threshold for non-UK sellers £0 if selling over £70,000 £0 — mandatory UK VAT registration
+UK VAT threshold for non-UK sellers £0 if selling over £70,000 (distance selling threshold) £0 — mandatory UK VAT registration for any goods sold to UK consumers unless marketplace handles

-Goods under £135 EU rules applied Marketplace collects UK VAT at point of sale
+Goods under £135 EU rules applied Marketplace collects UK VAT at point of sale; seller registers separately if selling direct

-If you sell directly to UK consumers through your own website (not via marketplace), you must register for UK VAT.
+If you sell goods directly to UK consumers through your own website (not via Amazon or another marketplace that handles UK VAT), you must register for UK VAT.
 There is no minimum threshold for non-UK established sellers — your first pound of UK revenue triggers registration.
+Registration is done with HMRC’s VAT registration service and requires an agent or direct registration online.

 Section 7 — US Cross-Border: Sales Tax Nexus and Import Duties